The Remnant Church Preparing for the Kingdom

 The Joy Factor

-Joy is so inherent to who God is: A joyful God!
+Joy is inherent to who God is, He is a joyful God.
 He makes Heaven a joyful place.
-Jesus intends for us to be full of joy: “…that my joy may be in you and that your joy may be complete” (Jn 15:11).
+Jesus intends for us—like Him—to be full of joy: “…that my joy may be in you and that your joy may be complete” (Jn 15:11).
 ‘Completed joy’ was part of Jesus’ prayer for us: “…that they may have the full measure of my joy within them” (Jn 17:13).
-God wants us to be walking, vibrant display cases of His joy, glorifying Him and revealing His nature to everyone we contact.
+God wants us to display His joyous nature.
+Many around us clamor after happiness in their quest for joy; our lives should demonstrate that Jesus is the sole source of true joy.
+Authentic Jesus-joy shines brightest and testifies to its authenticity in the darkest, most deprived and dangerous happiness-killing situations.
+Consistently displaying peace and joy at such times constitutes a powerful, attractive and convincing presentation of our redeeming and transforming gospel.
+Witnessing such a life in those circumstances, many have come to salvation.

-Spirit of the Living God, as you did for Jesus, may you place before us the vision of that powerful Kingdom joy, may we be incentivized to strive for holy living, serve you with zeal, and bravely endure persecution for loving Jesus, should that be unavoidably forced upon us.
+Spirit of the Living God, as you did for Jesus, may you place before us the vision of that powerful Kingdom joy, may we be incentivized to strive for holy living, serve you with zeal, and bravely endure persecution for loving and being loyal to Jesus, should that be unavoidably forced upon us.
 Amen.

-God’s Remnant people are those who have ears that hear, eyes that see, hearts that understand.
+God’s Remnant are those who have ears that hear, eyes that see, hearts that understand.
 This is the Body that God is putting together.
+We will see His glory when we capture His vision and are walking in His priorities.
 It’s good to know these things—blessed are those who do them.

 Reaching Out

-We live to see people transformed by God’s redeeming, life-changing love, leading them to repentance, to faith in Jesus, into the expansive liberty of sins forgiven as bought by His blood.
+We live to see people transformed by God’s redeeming, life-changing love, leading them to repentance, to faith in Jesus, into the expansive liberty of blood-bought forgiveness of sins.
 New believers will be broadly trained in the faith.
 So, outreach will be emphasized, not with the idea of enlisting supporters to help us maintain a hamster wheel of self-perpetuation, but rather to lead converts into a quest for godliness, and a goal-oriented, forward-looking, forward-moving expectancy as we share our mission of preparing the way for our Bridegroom-King.

 Studying the section from Acts 2:36–6:7, principles emerge that underlie the rapid expansion of the Early Church: There was overflowing joy generated by the Holy Spirit—authentic joy is attractive.
 There was total confidence in the truth and rightness of their doctrine and message—they knew their gospel had transforming power.
 They had a genuine Spirit-spawned groupthink; they were unified in spirit, belief and action.
-Common ideological can have a strong appeal.
-When disputes arose they quickly and openly addressed them with a Spirit-guided solution; that avoids internal contentions which make any group unattractive.
-These elements produced holy boldness to preach and witness in the face of withering persecution.
+Common ideology can have a strong appeal.
+When disputes arose they openly addressed them with a Spirit-guided solution, quickly resolving the internal contentions which can make any group unattractive.
+These elements produced holy boldness to preach and witness in the face of dangerous persecution.
 They retained a firm sense of family, a generous interdependence and responsibility to each other.

 The Quest for Truth

 The Remnant Church seeks the truth, even when truth may not be politically correct, or may challenge someone’s cherished tenet.
-Trendy doctrines don’t shape our beliefs; we strive to stand before the gaze of God holding to positions that are the truth.
-The Spirit inspired the Scripture and He knows the full and correct meaning of every text and what constitutes proper responses and doctrinal positions.
+We don’t allow trendy doctrines to influence our beliefs; we strive to stand before the gaze of God holding to positions that are the truth.
+The Spirit inspired the Scripture4 and He knows the full and correct meaning of every text and what constitutes proper responses and doctrinal positions.
 That’s what we want and we pray earnestly that He will fully reveal those things to us.
-Our doctrine and practice arises out of the entirety of God’s Word, or is in complete alignment with His Word—we learn, teach and preach the whole Word of God.
+Our doctrine and practice arise out of the entirety of God’s Word, or is in complete alignment with His Word—we learn, teach and preach the whole Word of God.
 Conservative, biblically faithful prophecy is a prominent interest in keeping with our emphasis of a Kingdom-destination.

-Doctrinal fidelity is important because we are committed to being a church where God’s Spirit is unhindered and free to manifest His power in our midst, and that occurs primarily when the Spirit is pleased—not just by our conduct but by the doctrinal positions we hold.
+Doctrinal fidelity is important because we are committed to being an assembly where God’s Spirit is unhindered and free to manifest His power in our midst, which occurs best when the Spirit is pleased—not just by our conduct but by the doctrinal positions we hold.
 Every doctrinal position held personally or corporately that is not entirely true, will, to some degree, diminish the Spirit’s freedom to move in power.
-We want to remain a powerful church and that feature is enabled as we remain united around teachings that are true, and we employ operational methods that are biblically principled, birthed in prayer and guided by the Holy Spirit.
+We want to remain a powerful church and that aim is enabled as we remain united around teachings that are true, and we employ operational methods that are birthed in prayer, biblically principled and guided by the Holy Spirit.

 Moral Purity

 The Remnant Church must remain a morally pure church.
 Any hidden sin stifles God’s power (like Achan at Ai—see Joshua 7).
-Known sin in the church which is ignored is especially weakening; worse yet is sin or moral perversion which is applauded or celebrated as inclusiveness, open-mindedness or held up as a manifestation of ‘how wide and accepting is the love of God.’
-Such blatant reproaches not only quench the Spirit and hinder His power, but they usher in “other” spirits who are purveyors of a warm, delusive, softly glowing “love” which links people together at a different level.
-Such “love” gathers adherents into its smiling circle; it’s totally accepting of everyone and everything —until confronted with the requirements of the authentic holiness of God.
-And then it suddenly flashes into hostility.
-Whoa…where did that come from?
+Known sin in the church which is ignored is even more weakening; worse yet is sin or moral perversion which is applauded or celebrated as inclusiveness, open-mindedness or held up as a manifestation of ‘how wide and accepting is the love of God.’
+Such blatant reproaches not only quench the Spirit and stifle His power, but they usher in “other” spirits who are purveyors of a warm, delusive, softly glowing “love” which links people together at a lower level.
+Such “love” gathers adherents into its smiling circle; it’s totally accepting of everyone and everything—until confronted with the requirements of the authentic holiness of God.
+And then it suddenly flashes into hostility; whoa…where did that come from?

 Missions is Inherently Multicultural

-But again, a Remnant church is more than a mission-minded church, it is a church on a mission.
+But again, a Remnant church is more than a mission-minded church; it is a church on a mission.
 It is a church with a sense of mission in its DNA.
-Granted, the local congregation may meet at a location with a fixed address, but their mindset is forward-moving, they are going somewhere and they are clear about the destination: They are headed for the Jesus-Kingdom.
-And they are serious about preparing the way.
+Granted, a congregation may meet at a location with a fixed address, but our mindset is forward-moving, we are going somewhere and we are clear about the destination: We are headed for the eternal Jesus-Kingdom, and we are committed to being prepared to enjoy it with Him—and bringing as many as we can with us.

 Our Way of Life